xczimi/dotcom/resume.md

 I was responsible for defining and implementing our "new ways of working" cloud architecture and software delivery platform.
 I focused on predictability, accessibility and availability.
 This involved defining our selection of AWS features to support our new serverless and stateful components, including infrastructure and software delivery pipelines.
 I participated in the various teams staggered over the year to drive the adoption of the new platform.
 This helped me understand their challenges and adjust the tooling and documentation as we worked together.
 As a result, we have proper processes and a successful continuous deployment model.

-* Infrastructure as Code - serverless.com + AWS CloudFormation
+* Infrastructure as Code - `serverless.com, AWS CloudFormation`
-* Build, Test Automation & Deployment pipeline - AWS CodePipeline, CodeBuild
+* Build, Test Automation & Deployment pipeline - `AWS CodePipeline, CodeBuild`
-* Stateful applications/services with AWS ECS, docker
+* Stateful applications/services - `AWS ECS, docker`
-* Stateless services with AWS Lambda (Python)
+* Stateless services - `AWS Lambda (Python), SNS, API Gateway`

 ### Microservices - backend & integration solutions - cloud adoption